kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 23: Brute Force Attack (trying EVERY possible combination)
 - Day 23: Avalanche Effect (changing ONE character completely changes the entire hash)
 - Day 23: Salting (adding random characters to passwords before hashing to defeat dictionary attacks)
+- Day 24: Asymmetric Encryption (Public Key = The Padlock you share with the world.
+Private Key = The Physical Key you keep safe to unlock it)
+- Day 24: SSH Fingerprints / Host Keys (Verifying the server's identity to prevent Man-in-the-Middle fake server attacks)

 ---